LearnEarnFun/Pega-Interview-Concepts/Application Architecture.md

 ## What is the workpool?

 Workpool is nothing but a classgroup that is configured as part of the access group.
+It is the set of allowed workitems or cases that you can work within an application.
+When you have multiple workpools, you can switch between the workpools from the application menu.

 ## What happens if we don't define workpool at the accessgroup level?